 Use physical sunscreens.
 Consider using SPF 50+ and double applying before exposure.
 Consider adding antioxidants to your sun protection routine, despite the lack of conclusive data.

-Those with skin conditions
+Those with sun sensitive skin conditions

 If UV light worsens your skin condition, photoprotection is a must – specifically sun avoidance.
 Chemical sunscreens would be ideal, but may also irritate your skin.
 If so, use a physical sunscreen and follow the recommendations for sensitive skin.